hauzer/scrobbler/README.rst

         Last.fm's services.

     - [--context, -cx]
-        This is enabled only for some Last.fm applications and officially "isn't public".
+        This is enabled only for some Last.fm applications and it officially "isn't public".
 Included for completeness' sake.

 Examples